Applications → Designing Application Reports → About Application Reports

-Users can run application reports and modify and save them as regular reports, but cannot save them as application reports.
-Application reports are purely design time artifacts, and to change them you must use SBM Composer and redeploy the changes.
+Application reports are a starting point for users to pre-configure regular reports.
+Users can generate any number of regular reports from a single application report, and can modify and save them as regular reports, but cannot save them as application reports.
+To change application reports, you must use SBM Composer and redeploy the changes.

 The privilege level for a role determines whether a user can see an application report and is set in SBM Composer when the application is created.
 The privilege level is a combination of the "Run reports" privileges set for the table, the Privilege category set in the definition of the application report, and table and workflow privileges.

 You create an application and need an application report that a user (for example, an administrator in this case) can use to create various regular reports that pertain to the application.
 Your application report includes an Owner field.
 You use the "Query at runtime" condition on this field.
 This means that the administrator is prompted to specify an owner for the report when he or she runs the report.
 The administrator then saves the report as a regular report, which other users can run.